 Paul quotes from Isaiah 10 and reminds them as well as us today that your family line does not gain you a position in heaven.
 It is only through a personally restored relationship with God that we are saved.

 There is in the heart of man the desire to labor for their own salvation.
-The "stumbling stone" that is referred to is the grace of God as demonstrated by Jesus Christ.
+The "stumbling stone" that is referred to is the grace of God as demonstrated by Yeshua Messiah.
 That grace is a gift and so works have no part in salvation.
 Those who simply and humbly accepted the gift (the Gentiles) were made right with God.
 Those that continue to try to earn righteousness stumble and fall as they can never achieve it.